ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 `Masked.fasta.fai` Its index.
 `XXX_1.fastq.gz` Trimmed data, R1 reads
 `XXX_2.fastq.gz` Trimmed data, R2 reads
-Genome file, alongside metadata, will be publicly available on a dedicated repositoriy on Figshare that accompanies the publication. **NOTE FOR REVIEWERS**: a reviewer's link has been created ad interim and shared with the journal to allow private revision of this material.
+The masked genome file, alongside metadata, will be publicly available on a dedicated repositoriy on Figshare that accompanies the publication. **NOTE FOR REVIEWERS**: a reviewer's link has been created ad interim and shared with the journal to allow private revision of this material.
 If not available, please contact the journal.
 See manuscript for details.

 ### Commands
 ```